techies23/video-conference-zoom/docs/docs/webhooks.md

 * This section assumes that you have successfully setup Server-to-Server Oauth and credentials have been added and successfully connected to your WordPress site.
 If you have not created Server-to-Server OAuth yet then please visit this [tutorial](/setup).

-* Copy Verification Token Key.
+* Copy Secret Token Key.

 ![Verification Key](webhooks/verification-key-zoom.png "Verification Key")